jawsmartin/jawsmartin.github.io/_posts/2015-03-22-simplicity-takes-courage.md

 Simplicity, in definition is uncomplicated, or uncompounded&mdash; lacking all that is not absolutely necessary.
 In such a state, one isn't left with much to protect themselves.
 You are at your most vulnerable.

-I think because of this vulnerability we try to compensa

-It's easy to see those that have overcome this anxiety and producded confident, bold work.
+I think because of this vulnerability we try to compensa It's easy to see those that have overcome this anxiety and producded confident, bold work.
 It stand out.
+I always joke that the more confident you are, the less you care about what others think.
+It's pretty funny to see industry leaders, have simple HTML one-line websites.

+At the same time, I don't think you can simple duplicate the aethetic or mindset effectively without fully understanding or appreciating it.
+I think that's why minimalistic, "flat" design is so quickly adopted by web design beginners.
+They see that professionals are doing it, so they replicate it.
+This creates a false sense of confience.
+I liken it to buying a high-turbo car that you buy simple because it looks cool.
+Not knowing how its supposed to be used.

-{% include image.html url="/images/post-soccer-moms-rejoice-background.jpg" caption="Afterskoolz has three users: Parents, Teachers, and Principals" %}
+{% include image.html name="thumbnail" caption="Previous website layout for the Pioneer Press Websites" %}

 I always joke that the more confident you are, the less you care about what others think.
 It's pretty funny to see industry leaders, have simple HTML one-line websites.